Sayan3990/Personal-Website-Template/README.md

 ## Quick Start
 #### Do you Want to use this template quickly? - follow the steps
-- First you have to download this repo in your local directory.
+- First you have to download this repo in your local directory
-- If you wanted to edit this template with your information quickly.
+- If you wanted to edit this template with your information quickly
-- Go to '/src/shared' folder and open 'YourInformation.ts'
+- Go to `/src/shared` folder and open `YourInformation.ts` file
 - Here you can add or edit your information, which will automatically reflected to the website
 - I have given a basic format to start, you can add more sections, texts and icons